M66B/FairEmail/FAQ.md

 Note that a sender will automatically be blocked when a message is moved into the spam folder.
 You can disable this behavior by disabling the option *Automatically block the sender when reporting spam* in the behavior settings tab page.

+Since version 1.2143, there is an "*Unblock all*" button in the receive-settings tab page, which will reset all above options.

 If you receive a lot of spam messages in your inbox, the best you can do is to contact the email provider to ask if spam filtering can be improved.

 Also, FairEmail can show a small red warning flag